MGIC: Multigrid-in-Channels Neural Network Architectures: Experiments

 \subsection{Performance in function approximation}

-We study the capacity of our network by experimenting its efficacy in function approximation in a supervised learning setup.
-We claim that if a network can faithfully approximate a function $f(\Vec{x}): \mathbb{R}^n\rightarrow \mathbb{R}$, then its capacity, or representation power is high.
-This property is important, especially in applications where we wish to model implicit function via a neural networks, such as signed-distance fields for shape reconstruction and completion \cite{park2019deepsdf}, and solution of PDEs \cite{pang2019fpinns, raissi2019physics,bar2019unsupervised,lu2020deepxde}---these works in particular approximate functions in an unsupervised manner.
-Here, we wish to approximate the function $f(x,y) = \cos(x) \sin(20y)$, given $(x,y)\in[0,1]^2$.
-We use three networks -- MobileNetV3 \cite{howard2019searching}, GhostNet \cite{han2020ghostnet} and our MGIC.
-Since the input is a vector of two scalars (treated as channels of size 1), the convolution kernels are effectively only $1\times 1$ convolutions.
+In this experiment we demonstrate the efficacy in function approximation in a supervised learning setup.
+This property is important, especially in applications where we wish to model implicit functions via a neural networks, such as signed-distance fields for shape reconstruction and completion \cite{park2019deepsdf}, and solution of PDEs \cite{pang2019fpinns, raissi2019physics,bar2019unsupervised,lu2020deepxde}---these works in particular approximate functions in an unsupervised manner.
+Here, we wish to approximate a family of functions

+where $x,y\in[0,2\pi] \ , a \in [0,1] \ , b \in [1,2] \ , c \in [10,20]$.
+We use three methods -- MobileNetV3 \cite{howard2019searching}, GhostNet \cite{han2020ghostnet} and our MGIC-MobileNetV3.
+Since the input is a vector $[x,y,a,b,c]\in \mathbb{R}^5$ (treated as a spatial domain of size 1), the convolution kernels are effectively $1\times 1$ convolutions.
 (Note that in any case these are the dominant operations in all the networks and are the driving force of neural network in general.)
-Throughout all the experiments, we used the network described in Tab. \ref{tab:archImplicit}, where CNN-block is replaced with the respective method, with $\alpha=0.6, 0.8, 1.2$.
-The settings of this experiments are as follows: we sample $50,000$ points from the surface of $f$ and train each network for $1,000$ epochs with a batch size of $128$ points, using the SGD optimizer with a constant learning rate of $0.0001$.
+Throughout all the experiments, we used the network described in Tab. \ref{tab:archImplicit}, where CNN-block is replaced with the respective method.
+The architecture takes a hyper-parameter $c_{max}$, which dictates the maximal width of the network. $c_{max}$ is assumed to be a power of $2$ and larger than $32$.
+Furthermore, we use two CNN-blocks for each width.
+For instance, when $c_{max} = 128$, there are a total of six CNN-blocks of the following widths $\{32,32,64,64,128,128\}$ (these are the $c_{out}$ values).
+The settings of this experiments are as follows: we randomly sample $10$ million points of the functions defined by $f$ in \eqref{eq:approxfuncfamily}, where $95 \%$ of the points are used for training, and the remaining $5 \%$ for testing, with a 10-fold cross-validation.
+We train each network for $1,000$ epochs with a batch size of $20,000$ points, using the SGD optimizer with a constant learning rate of $0.0001$.
 The loss function is the mean squared error (MSE).
-The results, summarized in Fig. \ref{fig:implicitRecons} suggest that our MGIC has higher capacity, as it yields lower MSE with a lower number of parameters.
+The results, summarized in Fig. \ref{fig:implicitRecons}, show that MGIC yields lower MSE with fewer parameters than MobileNetV3 and GhostNet, suggesting that at least for the purpose of approximating such functions, our MGIC architecture has a higher model capacity per number of parameters.